2005 photo essays

 If you start thinking about the image of Germany in other countries, you can usually reduce it on a few general cliches.
 I have labeled these the "3 B" - Bier (beer), bratwurst (sausages) and BMW.
 Generally speaking, Germany is admired for its art of brewery and its advanced technology, especially regarding automobiles.
 Therefore, Germany's image in the world is heavily influenced by cultural aspects of its largest and southernmost Bundesland (county) of Bavaria.
 Everyone knows the Munich Oktoberfest, the large one-liter beer jugs ("Maß"), leather trousers and the castle of Neuschwanstein, all of which are part of Bavarian culture.

-The same is true of German cuisine: if you would ask people to name typical German dishes, you'd probably get mostly meat-based southern dishes such as fried sausages, pork's leg with potatoes, and Schnitzel with french fries.
+The same is true of German cuisine: if you would ask people to name typical German dishes, you'd probably get mostly meat-based southern dishes such as fried sausages, pork's leg with dumplings, and Schnitzel with potato salad.
 Other culinary highlights, such as the fine wines of Western Germany, tasty fish dishes of the North Sea, and the world's best bread that is baked in Germany, are often neglected.

 This emphasis on Bavarian particularities can become a problem because it is just one aspect of the diverse country of Germany, and some people feel that Germany is not properly represented by this one-sided image - however, if you start questioning this image, can you think of a better, more representative one?

 While it is true that most countries have some kind of national symbol - the Eiffel Tower for the French, the Statue of Liberty for the Americans, Angkor Wat for the Cambodians - this is more difficult in the case of Germany, since the symbol of the reunited German state, the Brandenburg Gate in Berlin, is not so well known internationally.
+(And, dear Japanese visitors, it wasn't built out of stones from the Berlin Wall!)
 Apart from that, you'd be hard pressed to find any representative item, be it regarding food, language, customs, traditional clothing, famous buildings etc. This shows how divided the national identity of Germany actually is.
 If you put five random Germans together and let them muse about selecting a famous sightseeing spot that is unimistakenly representative for Germany, everyone would come up with a different buildings, some of which the others wouldn't recognize on a photograph or haven't even heard of.

-The abovementioned traditional, medieval, rustic image of Germany is rather old-fashioned - in present Germany, most people do not dance around the May tree or live in castles (and yes, dear Americans, we do have electricity and know how to use a microwave).
+The abovementioned traditional, medieval, rustic image of Germany is rather old-fashioned - in present Germany, most people do not dance around the May tree or live in castles (and yes, dear Americans, we do have electricity already!).
 Still, the way Germany and the Germans are regarded sometimes seems to boil down to that.
 This focus on the old "classic" Germany was especially apparent when I studied at a Japanese university and took some courses in German studies - they focused mostly on translating German classic literature (Goethe, Schiller) with some Sigmund Freud thrown in - but nothing really regarding "modern" Germany.

 In an attempt to fresh up this antiquated image, the German government is now holding the "Germany in Japan 2005/2006" year.
 This includes the German representation at the Expo, but also various cultural events and other events in Japan and Germany, taking place in between March 2005 and March 2006.
 This government-funded program is especially directed towards younger people, to whom the appeal as a tourist destination should be raised.
 Check out, for example, this information brochure by Youth Travel in Germany which, to me, totally does not look like Germany.
 Next to various opera performances, the German year also includes a series of club music events with a surprisingly good line-up (DJ Hell, Savas Pascalidis et al.) to introduce German club culture.